• Skip to primary navigation

 • Use a high-quality bread knife to slice bread.

-• Either toast the slices of bread in a toaster oven or stick them in an oven set to 375-400 degrees Fahrenheit for five minutes.
+• Either toast the bread slices in a toaster oven or stick them in an oven set to 375-400 degrees Fahrenheit for five minutes, or until lightly toasted.
 I have used both strategies and they both work well!

 • If you have a local bakery, I strongly encourage you to support them!
 Not only will you be supporting a local business, but local bakeries tend to use higher quality ingredients and avoid adding 'extra' ingredients like vital wheat gluten and dough conditioners.